dungeonaltaf/market_website/README.md

 In branch angular_part run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 In branch node_part run `npm run start:server` for a dev server.
-Navifate t0 `http://localhost:3000/`.
+Navifate to `http://localhost:3000/`.
 The server will automatically reload if you change any of the source files.